MikeHeiber/Excimontec/README.md

 As a result, using Excimontec requires that an MPI library is pre-installed on your system, and the final Excimontec executable must be built on your specific system.
 We cannot provide pre-built binaries for your system.
 Contact your HPC admin to determine the protocols for building MPI applications on your HPC system.
-In many cases, the HPC system will already be configured for you, and Excimontec comes with a default makefile that can be used with the [GCC compiler](https://gcc.gnu.org/) or the [PGI compiler](https://www.pgroup.com/).
+In many cases, the HPC system will already be configured for you, and Excimontec comes with a default makefile that can be used with the [GCC compiler](https://gcc.gnu.org/), the [PGI compiler](https://www.pgroup.com/), or the [clang compiler](https://clang.llvm.org/).
 If your system uses another compiler, you will need to edit the makefile and define your own compiler options.

 If you wish, you can also install MPI on your own personal workstation and then build Excimontec there as well.